SheetJS/sheetjs/docbits/82_util.md

 | array of strings | Use specified strings as keys in row objects              |
 | (default)        | Read and disambiguate first row as keys                   |

-If header is not `1`, the row object will contain the non-enumerable property `__rowNum__` that represents the row of the sheet corresponding to the entry.
+- If header is not `1`, the row object will contain the non-enumerable property `__rowNum__` that represents the row of the sheet corresponding to the entry.
+- If header is an array, the keys will not be disambiguated.
+This can lead to unexpected results if the array values are not unique!

 <details>
   <summary><b>Examples</b> (click to show)</summary>